Bhornpat/crypto-exchange-system/README.md

 ---

-Backend prototype of a C2C crypto exchange platform
+#### Backend prototype of a C2C crypto exchange platform

 ### Feature
-- User register (*The login system has not been created yet*)
+- User register (The login system has not been created yet)
 - Wallets per currency per user
-- Send crypto to another user in the system
+- Transfer crypto or fiat to another user in the system
 - Exchange between fiat/crypto currencies
 - View exchange rate between currency pairs
 - Seed data for demonstration